XorgX304/masamangalternatibo/README.md

 ## Payload Script Template (Updating, Usage, etc...)

-- Stable updates on the Payload template are committed to <a href="https://gist.github.com/tragenalpha/5c6e9b584132cd694aee64a18cffe1ed">Github Gist</a>.
+- Stable updates on the Payload template are committed to Pastebin.

 - You can edit the Payload template in "maPayloadScript\payloadTemplate.au3" and update mA's current template by running the batch script "_updatePayloadTemplate.cmd"